blinry/nom/README.md

 # Installation

 You'll need Ruby, Rubygems and gnuplot.
+On Windows, make sure that gnuplot's binary directory is added to your `PATH` during installation.

 Then run this command:

     $ gem install nom